walter-a-jablonowski/sys-2/ai.md

       - `2 - Some activity.md`: Some sub activity
       - `260728 - Some closed activity.md`
       - `/(i) Some info.md`: some info instance inside the apartment search
-      - `some_image.jpg`: all files that can't be identified as an instance of a type (by trying any typeIdentification of all types or if text file: by looking for a front matter field "type") are "resource files" for the current instance
+      - `some_file.txt`: all files that can't be identified as an instance of a type (by trying any typeIdentification of all types or if text file: by looking for a front matter field "type") are "resource files" for the current instance
       - `myFolder`:      all folders that can't be identified as an instance of a type are "group folders" that may contain sub instances or resources
       - `/images`
     - `/260720 - myApartment 2`: a closed apartment
       - ...